SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 In order to create an annex via a Spot Fleet, you'll need a file containing a JSON blob which describes the Spot Fleet request you'd like to make.
 (It's too complicated for a reasonable command-line interface.)
-The AWS web console can be used to create such a file; the button to download that file is (currently) in the upper-right corner of the last page before you submit the Spot Fleet request; it is labeled `JSON config'.
+The AWS web console can be used to create such a file; the button to download that file is labelled `JSON config' and is (currently) in the upper-right corner of the last page before you submit the Spot Fleet request.
 You may need to create an IAM role the first time you make a Spot Fleet request; please do so before running condor_annex.

 Additionally, be aware that condor_annex uses the Spot Fleet API in its